bpr/solana-aggregator/README.md

 - [ ] Consider a multithreaded design
 - [ ] Implement a solution for retrieveing missed blocks, such as a retry mechanism.
 - [ ] Implement a log based, time sharded database, instead of using NanoDB
+- [ ] Implement in memory DB and/or cache

 ## License
 This project is open source and available under MIT.